 An authentic Michigan food, the original Cornish beef pasty was brought to the Michigan Upper Peninsula by the English copper miners of the 1840s from their native Cornwall.
-The miners would place the pasty on top of their shovel and warmed it over the headlamps deep in the copper mine.
+The miners would place the pasty on top of their shovels and warm it over the headlamps deep in the copper mine.
 This versatile meat pie can have a million variations, but we like to stick with the original beef pasty recipe from Michigan Tech.

 Why Michigan Loves the Beef Pasty